 About the course

 The University Certificate in Health and Social Care Practice at Level 4 for 60 credits, offers an easily-accessible and vocationally-relevant introduction to academic study through ‘bite-sized’ modules.

 The programme is ideal for those who are interested in or may already be working in health and social care and who want to improve specific areas of knowledge and skills to improve their employability.
 For UK residents aged 18 or over only.

 It is also aimed at those who would like to qualify as nurses, midwives, operating department practitioners, paramedics or social workers, but lack the academic qualifications for entry to professional registration programmes.

-This part-time, flexible programme allows employees to continue to work whilst achieving their learning goals.
+This part-time, year long flexible programme allows employees to continue to work whilst achieving their learning goals.
 It enhances knowledge, skills and employability, and allows you to decide if further study is for you.

 Students are assessed through methods appropriate to each module; including written assignment, portfolio of evidence, examination and presentation.